hasura/graphql-engine/docs/graphql/core/event-triggers/clean-up.rst

 Introduction
 ------------

-Hasura stores event data associated with Event Triggers in the metadata schema.
+Hasura stores event data associated with Event Triggers in **the `hdb_catalog` schema of the database containing the source table**.

 If there are lots of events, the metadata tables can get huge and you may want to prune them.
 You can use any of the following options to prune your event data depending on your need.

 Tables involved
 ---------------